 (SPOT.ph) About an hour’s drive away east of Manila is Antipolo, a popular weekend getaway for its fresh air and spectacular view of the Metro.
 A lot of people come here because it’s been a well-known pilgrimage site for decades, but it’s now also gaining popularity for its unique dining destinations as well as cool accommodations.
 If you need a break from the city, Antipolo might just be your next escape.

-For your next out-of-town food trip, we’ve listed 10 must-visit dining spots in Antipolo:
+For your next out-of-town food trip, we’ve listed 10 must-visit Antipolo restaurants:

-Burrow Café is probably Antipolo’s best-kept secret—no more.
+Burrow Café is probably an overlooking restaurant in Antipolo and is the best-kept secret—no more.
 Serious foodies have spread the word about this hidden garden haven that city-dwellers often flock here on the weekend.
 Their rustic and cozy ambience featuring mismatched furniture and lots of greenery set the mood for a romantic dining experience.
 The restaurant’s menu highlights all-day breakfast fare, like the mouthwatering and true-to-its-word-succulent Tender Beef Tapa (P320), and Salmon Poke Bowl (P475), which is perfect if you’re looking for a light but tasty lunch.
 Save room for coffee and dessert, and don’t hesitate to lounge in their comfy hammocks after a filling meal.

 Burrow Café is at 113 Beverly Hills Avenue, Beverly Hills Subdivision, Antipolo City.